msqd/harp/docs/apps/dashboard/index.rst

     Implement CLI to load or not load an application.

-    You can also disable the dashboard by not loading the `harp.apps.dashboard` application.
+    You can also disable the dashboard by not loading the `harp_apps.dashboard` application.

     .. code-block:: shell

-        $ harp start ... --disable harp.apps.dashboard
+        $ harp start ... --disable dashboard